vlothec/TRASH/README.md

 ```
 [R installation directory]\Rscript.exe TRASH_run.R [run commands]
 ```
-libs.zip are pre-installed Windows libraries that can be unpacked directly into /libs directory
+win_libs.zip are pre-installed Windows libraries that can be unpacked directly into /libs directory